-- Choose from three chemistry program degree options: chemistry, biochemistry or chemistry teacher certification.
+- Choose from three chemistry degree tracks: chemistry, chemistry with biochemistry emphasis, or chemistry teacher certification.
 Each option is approved by the American Chemical Society (ACS) and earns the graduate recognition as an ACS certified chemist.

 - Learn to apply cutting-edge technology in state-of-the-art facilities that are more frequently available in PhD programs.

 Graduates of the UT Tyler chemistry and biochemistry program attend graduate school at Stanford University, Ohio State University and other premier PhD-granting institutions.
 They attend excellent medical programs like UT Southwestern Medical School and Baylor School of Medicine.

-They are also employed by such organizations as: The Texas Department of Public Safety's Crime Lab, Los Alamos National Lab, SA Scientific and more.
+They are also employed by such organizations as: The Texas Department of Public Safety Crime Lab, Los Alamos National Lab, SA Scientific and more.

 Bachelor’s in Chemistry: Job-Ready.

 - Meet degree requirements and graduate as a certified American Chemical Society (ACS) chemist.
-The curriculum is also ACS-approved.
+The curriculum is ACS-approved.

-- Network with others from the scientific community by joining our award-winning Student Affiliates of the American Chemical Society.
+- Network with others from the scientific community by joining our award-winning Student Chapter of the American Chemical Society.